manishreddygutha-spec/phishing-analyzer/README.md

 The architecture reflects how modern Security Operations Centers combine deterministic detection, AI reasoning, and human oversight to prevent phishing attacks safely while maintaining operational efficiency.

-The system is designed with reliability, transparency, and modularity in mind.
-Key capabilities include:

 ---

 ## ✨ Key Features